paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 This was especially true in the 1970s and early 1980s.
 Although programs were recorded in color, broadcasters still had to consider the large number of people who owned black-and-white sets.
 On-screen graphics needed to work on both types of screens, so designers used contrasting shapes and colors.
 For example, the idents for BBC1 used a yellow (and later, bright green) rotating globe on a dark blue field.
 The resulting design may have been garish, but it worked.

-{% include 'photos' with photoset.1
+{% render 'photos' with photoset.1
   caption: 'BBC1 idents from 1974 and 1981.'
   image_preset: 'thumbnail'
 %}